abyanmajid/info1111-project-cc18-2/README.md

 This guide will use the ***Linux*** command line, so if you use Windows, make sure to install [Windows Subsystem for Linux (WSL)](https://apps.microsoft.com/detail/9p9tqf7mrm4r?hl=en-au&gl=AU) and [Ubuntu](https://apps.microsoft.com/detail/9pdxgncfsczv?hl=en-au&gl=AU)

+***NOTE:** If you are having problems, report and take pictures of the issue to our discord server.*

 ## Setup

 1. Click on `Code` and then copy the HTTPS URL of the repository.